spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-onelogin.md

 ## Create Teams in Palette

-In order for Palette to map the groups configured in OneLogin, you need to create a team in Palette.
-The team name needs to match the value that is returned for the groups configured in OneLogin.
-In this example, you will create an **Administrators** team in Palette.
-This team name also matches with the Administrators value that is assigned to each member of the Administrators group in OneLogin.
+You must create a team in Palette so that Palette can map the team with groups configured in OneLogin.
+The team name must match the value returned for the groups configured in OneLogin.
+In this example, you will create an Administrators team in Palette.
+This team name matches the Administrators value assigned to each member of the Administrators group in OneLogin.

 ### Prerequisites